 We screen staff members every day including taking of temperature.

-All staff members wear gloves and masks.
+All staff members wear gloves.

 Surfaces, especially doorknobs, countertops, treatment chairs, and other frequently touched surfaces, are disinfected throughout the day.